-Tim Challies is a Canadian author, speaker, and blogger.
+Tim Challies is a Canadian author, speaker, blogger, and become a long distance friend over the years.
 When you follow his blog, you’ll get his daily A la Carte in your inbox.
 It is a wonderful assortment of daily articles from the web on current events, theological studies, and general news from a Christian worldview.

 Abigail is a long distance kindred spirit whom I was acquainted with via Twitter.
 Since then I’ve always enjoyed her brave outlook on life and constant reminder to have courage and press on.
 I’m certain you’ll be blessed by her writing as I continually am.

 Cassie is another far away friend who writes about books, theology, and Christ.
 Her blog is thought provoking and delightful, do hop on over and read some of her content.
 You’ll not be disappointed.